lukamacura/womenreset/knowledge-base/Sleep Disturbances.md

 motivation_nudge: "💖 Getting help isn’t giving up — it’s giving your body the balance it’s been asking for."

-follow_up_question: "Would you like me to walk you through *Sleep Recovery Roadmap* which shows how all your sleep habits connect and build over time?"
+follow_up_question: "Would you like me to walk you through 3 a.m.
+Calm Reset Technique"
+follow_up_links:
+-persona: "menopause"
+topic: "Sleep Disturbances in Menopause"
+subtopic: "3 a.m.
+Calm Reset Technique (Night Waking Support)"
+label: learn night waking support"

 intent_patterns:
   - "When should I talk to my doctor about my sleep problems?"